ctchou/AutomataTheory/README.md

 Although our ultimate aim is to formalize the theory of finite automata and the languages and $\omega$-languages they accept, finiteness assumptions are made only when necessary.
+The main formalized results can be found in `AutomataTheory/Languages/RegLang.lean` and `AutomataTheory/Languages/OmegaRegLang.lean`.

 This project was started on 2025-04-03 in a different repo and migrated to this stand-alone repo on 2025-04-27.